 Coterminal Master of Science in Applied and Engineering Physics

 Stanford undergraduates, regardless of undergraduate major, who are interested in a M.S. degree at the intersection of applied physics and engineering may choose to apply for the coterminal Master of Science program in Applied and Engineering Physics.
 The program is designed to be completed in the fifth year at Stanford.
 Students with accelerated undergraduate programs may be able to complete their B.S. and coterminal M.S. in four years.

 Application and Admission

 Undergraduates must be admitted to the program and enrolled as a graduate student for at least one quarter prior to B.S. conferral.
-Applications will be due on the last day of class of the Spring Quarter for Autumn matriculation and at least four weeks before the last day of class in the previous quarter for Winter or Spring matriculation.
+Applications are due on the last day of class of the Spring Quarter (June 10, 2020) for Autumn 2020 matriculation and at least four weeks before the last day of class in the previous quarter for Winter or Spring matriculation (October 20, 2020 for Winter matriculation, February 19, 2021 for Spring matriculation, and June 4, 2021 for Autumn 2021 matriculation).
 All application materials must be submitted directly to the Applied Physics department office by the deadlines.
 To apply for admission to the Applied and Engineering Physics coterminal M.S. program, students must submit the coterminal application which consists of the following:

 - Application for Admission to Coterminal Master's Program

 - Statement of Purpose